 Bachelor of Science in Biomedical Laboratory & Clinical Sciences

-Offered by Metropolitan College in collaboration with Boston University School of Medicine, the Bachelor of Science (BS) in Biomedical Laboratory & Clinical Sciences prepares students for jobs and careers in the fields of biotechnology and clinical research.
+Offered by Metropolitan College in collaboration with Boston University School of Medicine, the Bachelor of Science in Biomedical Laboratory & Clinical Sciences (BLCS) prepares students for jobs and careers in the fields of biotechnology and clinical research.
 Boston is one of the world’s preeminent biomedical centers; the rapid pace of innovation in these industries and the high demand for trained professionals ensures continual growth, and means a broad range of exciting opportunities at the forefront of life sciences research.

 Students who complete the bachelor’s degree in Biomedical Laboratory & Clinical Sciences will be able to demonstrate: